playgroundinc/pg-grid-framework/README.md

 This is a mobile-first, classname-based grid framework built on CSS Grid.

+View the demo here: https://elated-newton-88619b.netlify.app/demo/

 ## Grid Containers

 `.grid-container` - Add the class of  to any elements to turn it into a 25-column grid.
 Any direct children of that element will be the grid columns.

-`.grid-colums-{ $number }` - You can overwrite the number of columns that the grid can have by adding a class like `.grid-columns-16` along with the `.grid-container` class.
+`.grid-columns-{ $number }` - You can overwrite the number of columns that the grid can have by adding a class like `.grid-columns-16` along with the `.grid-container` class.
+This is especially useful if you come into a scenario and you want to nest a grid inside another.
 The maximum nunmber of columns you can have is set by the `$columns` variable (25 by default).
-This is especially useful if you come into a scenario and you want to nest a grid inside another.

 ## Grid Columns